magento/merchdocs/src/recommendations/edit.md

 ![Edit Recommendation]({% link recommendations/assets/edit-filters.png %}){: .zoom}
 _Edit filters_

 The filter settings describe the products to be included or excluded in the recommendation unit.
-For example, the _Category_ filter inclusion settings tell the system to include products only from the selected categories.
+For example, the _Category_ filter inclusion settings tells the system to include products only from the selected categories.

 ![Edit Recommendation]({% link recommendations/assets/edit-filter-category.png %}){: .zoom}
 _Edit category filter_